Sao Miguel Azores, Portugal Travel Guide

 Explore formations that highlight the island's volcanic origins.

-São Miguel's history shows up in its architecture, fortresses, and religious sites, presenting a glimpse into its past.
+São Miguel's history shows up in its architecture, fortresses, plus places of worship, presenting a glimpse into its past.

 The iconic Portas da Cidade in Ponta Delgada city, 18th-century triple archways, symbolize the city's historic entrance.